 This type of client doesn’t particularly enjoy tension.
 Keep things light and positive even if you’re giving feedback or explaining some bad news.
 They won’t shoot the messenger, but they won’t like the messenger either.

 Jims have a tendency to question everything.
-This is a great skill for those of us that love critical thinkers, but it can make for a difficult partnership when they poke holes in your work.
+This a great skill for those of us that love critical thinkers, but it can make for a difficult partnership when they poke holes in your work.
 Don’t sweat, providing research and solid ideas that are clearly supported will bolster this relationship.
-Jims are great at their job, but they start to think think they are better at your job if you muck it up one too many times.
+Jims are great at their job, but they start to think they are better at your job if you muck it up one too many times.

 To be honest, we all kind of wish we were this type of client ourselves.
 They are extremely dynamic.
-Jims are both logical and abstract — and have the ability to understand and maneuver both.
+Jims are both logical and abstract — and have the ability to understand maneuver both.
 This means you should be prepared to back up your overarching idea with underlying strategies.
 Most of the time it will be difficult to impress this type of client, but when you do it’s well worth it.

 To make it work with a Jim, you need to: